 The Gen3 FastPheed has similar styling to the Gen2, with one major change - the FastPheed "trapdoor" style automatic feedgate, allowing you to load paintballs from the top by simply pushing the feedgate open with your 10rd tube.

 This generation maintains the ability to use a red dot sight, as it clears the 5" Phantom rail.
-Iron sights are integral to the mount, but back cap accessories are available via special order.
+Iron sights are integral to the mount, and the back cap system has been discontinued.

 With the Gen4 FastPheed and DualPheed, I approached the idea of an automatic feedgate differently from the Gen3; I used a "turnstile" feedgate that would allow paintballs to load from the back, but would feed paintballs into the breech when pressure was applied from the front.